elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

 </div>
 <br>

-You can download [the sample video](https://drive.google.com/file/d/1TdwvG0R5_UGFCE9jAOZXjloCoVk1dfoz/view?usp=sharing) from the course website or record a 1-2 minute video on your smartphone or laptop to use.
+For this exercise, you'll need a short video.
+You can download [our sample video](https://drive.google.com/file/d/1TdwvG0R5_UGFCE9jAOZXjloCoVk1dfoz/view?usp=sharing) from the course website or record a 1-2 minute video on your smartphone or laptop to use.
 !!! warning
     Ensure you do not record anyone without their permission!